JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7966 days**.

-And here is a just a random fact -  **A newborn kangaroo weighs approximately 0.03 ounces and is small enough to fit in a teaspoon**.
+And here is a just a random fact -  **Males account for 60% of toy injuries that occur in the U.S**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)